freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/metric-imperial-converter.md

 -   Next, you will see a `.replit` window.
 -   Select `Use run command` and click the `Done` button.

 When you are done, make sure a working demo of your project is hosted somewhere public.
 Then submit the URL to it in the Solution Link field.
 Optionally, also submit a link to your project's source code in the GitHub Link field.
+If you submit your project link and all of your tests are not passing, you may need to try a different app hosting platform. <a href="https://render.com" target="_blank" rel="noopener noreferrer nofollow">Render.com</a>, <a href="https://cyclic.sh" target="_blank" rel="noopener noreferrer nofollow">Cyclic.sh</a>, <a href="https://railway.app" target="_blank" rel="noopener noreferrer nofollow">Railway.app</a>, and <a href="https://glitch.me" target="_blank" rel="noopener noreferrer nofollow">Glitch.me</a> are a few free alternatives.

 # --instructions--

 - Complete the necessary conversion logic in `/controllers/convertHandler.js`
 - Complete the necessary routes in `/routes/api.js`
 - Copy the `sample.env` file to `.env` and set the variables appropriately
-- To run the tests uncomment `NODE_ENV=test` in your `.env` file
+- To run the tests uncomment `NODE_ENV=test` in your `.env` file (**Tests will not run properly without**)
 - To run the tests in the console, use the command `npm run test`.
 To open the Replit console, press Ctrl+Shift+P (Cmd if on a Mac) and type "open shell"

 Write the following tests in `tests/1_unit-tests.js`: